cdl-geneseo/geneseo-dictionary/C/Canvas.md

 # Canvas

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Canvas

 Created by  Sara French on May 07, 2022

 n.
 The program that most Geneseo professors use to share documents, assignments, and information with students.
 92% of survey participants could identify this term.
 (S French, A-F, 2022).